Today I’m telling it in pictures. See captions.

 October 13, 2014: Two years out.

-I have a girlfriend and a boyfriend.
+I am dating people.
 I have gauged my ears.

 I am trying to finish college, despite my parents saying I’d never make it without their help.
 I have started blogging for Homeschoolers Anonymous.